 Space missions 2021: good things are announced

 Still, 2021 seems to be a pretty exciting time for space.
-Arguably, there's more in store, especially as NASA's ambitions to return to the Moon grow and the private space industry continues to grow faster than ever.
+Arguably, there is more in store, especially as NASA's ambitions to return to the moon grow and the private space industry continues to grow faster than ever.